Stability for the inverse source problems in elastic and electromagnetic waves: Elastic waves

 \section{Elastic waves}

 This section addresses the inverse source problem for elastic waves.
-The increasing stability is established to reconstruct the external force from the boundary measurement of the displacement at multiple frequencies.
+The uniqueness and increasing stability are established to reconstruct the external force from the boundary measurement of the displacement at multiple frequencies.